majad00/ex5601_openwrt_loader/README.md

 /tmp/loader.sh
 ```

-Once the script completes, LUCI web server will be running in your RAM at port 8080.
+Once the script completes, LUCI web server will be running in RAM at port 8080.
 Flash Openwrt from LUCI menu ...
-System > Install matrix > and select to flash Openwrt-stock layout or U-boot layout.
+System > Install matrix > and select either stock or ubootmod layout.
 > [!Tip]
 > You can use LUCI menu ( System > Backup ) to backup current firmware
 ### Router reboot at the end , usually it take 30 to 50 seconds for full installation.